fb71/areca/areca.demo/src/main/webapp/cms/start.md

 Basically there are two kinds of UI elements:

-- **Components**: like <a href="#components">Text, Button, Input</a>, and
+- **Components**: like <a href="#components">Text, Button, Input</a>, etc.
 - **Composites**: do the <a href="#layout">Layout</a>

 The **hierarchy** of composites and components of an application is described in pure Java.
 Have a look at the <a href="#flip">code example</a> to get an idea how it feels.

 The **implementation** is simple yet powerful.
-It uses asynchronous events to render the components to HTML.
-Those events are processed inside [requestAnimationFrame callbacks](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
+It uses [asynchronous event processing](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) to render the components to the DOM/HTML.
 This prevents the UI from lagging during updates.

 ## Pageflow